 The takeaway: metal containers are an excellent choice if you’re planning to recycle since they’re cheap and infinitely recyclable.

-In terms of recyclability, “magazines/third-class mail, newspaper, office paper, phone books and textbooks are all assumed to be recycled in a closed-loop cycle” which means they’re continuously reused for the same purpose.
+In terms of recyclability, “magazines/third-class mail, newspaper, office paper, phone books and textbooks are all assumed to be recycled in a closed-loop cycle” which means they’re continuously reused for the same purpose, although paper does have a finite amount of times it can be re-used.
 Other mixed papers are not. (source)

 The other big issue with paper is that it usually can’t be recycled if it has food on it (ie. a greasy pizza box is not an option); luckily, there’s a composting solution.